swup/docs/src/docs/getting-started/upgrading.md

 Going forward, only pure HTML responses are allowed from the server.
 Previously, swup supported sending and parsing custom JSON payloads by using the Custom Payload Plugin or overloading the `getPageData` method directly.
 This change was done to drastically simplify library complexity and allow more flexibility for other more common use cases.
+If you absolutely require custom payloads, we recommend sticking with swup 3.

 ```diff
 -  const swup = new Swup({